Updated: Dec 2, 2022

 Bisphenol A (BPA) is a widely used synthetic compound found in our pantries and store cupboards, often in hard plastics and containers that store food such as plastic water bottles, food packaging, tinned foods, reusable containers, kitchen appliances and even printed store receipts.
-Worryingly, there is growing evidence that BPA may adversely affect health, it is a known an endocrine disrupter that could be contributing to thyroid issues, reproductive and developmental issues, metabolic disease and obesity.
+Worryingly, there is growing evidence that BPA may adversely affect health.
+BPA is a known endocrine disrupter, a chemical compound that interferes with the normal functioning of the endocrine system and the reproductive and other biological processes regulated by it.
+Endocrine distrupters have been linked to thyroid issues, reproductive and developmental issues, metabolic disease and obesity.

 BPA was first developed in 1891 by Aleksandr Dianin, in the 1930’s British chemical researcher Charles Edwards Dodds recognised BPA as a synthetic estrogen, he then created the structurally similar compound Diethylstilbestrol (DES) in the 1940's to treat conditions in pregnancy such as to prevent miscarriage and premature labour (1).
 The substance was then banned in the 1970’s for use in pregnancy following reports of both breast and rare vaginal cancers and fertility issues of the daughters born of the women who took DES in pregnancy.
 Sadly, DES didn’t only effect the children of the mothers who took the medication in pregnancy, it also affected the grandchildren of those that took the drug.
 They called it ‘DES syndrome’ and it was a generational disaster.